vladmesh/Assistants/llm_context.md

   - Utilizes the `create_reminder` tool to interact with `rest_service` for creating reminders.
   - Handles triggered reminders by processing them as `ToolMessage`.
   - Supports multiple secretary instances with user-specific configurations.
-  - Implements secretary selection and caching through `AssistantFactory`.
+  - Implements secretary selection and caching through `AssistantFactory`, which also manages tool creation via an internal `ToolFactory`.
   - Sends responses to `telegram_bot_service` via the output Redis queue (`REDIS_QUEUE_TO_TELEGRAM`).

 - **rest_service**
-  - Provides a REST API for managing user data, assistant configurations, and related models.
+  - Provides a REST API for managing core project models and configurations.
-  - Handles CRUD operations for assistants, tools, **and reminders (`Reminder` model and `/api/reminders/` endpoints)**.
+  - Handles CRUD operations for Users, Assistants, Tools, Reminders, User-Secretary mappings, and potentially Calendar tokens.
-  - Stores reminder data (one-time and recurring) in PostgreSQL.
+  - Stores data (assistants, tools, reminders, users, etc.) in PostgreSQL.
-  - Manages user-secretary mapping and secretary configurations.
+  - Manages user-secretary mapping and assistant/tool configurations.
   - Uses PostgreSQL for data storage and Alembic for database migrations.

 - **google_calendar_service**